Reflective management is a practice in which managers and leaders use their own self-awareness, behaviours and interactions as a source of learning.

 Any interference in people performance within a team (either personal or professional) interferes with the organisation's performance, profits and development.
 People make or break profits and brands.
 Bad and good decisions are made by people within an organisation on a daily basis.

 Reflective management creates a culture that encourages and facilitates thought and accountability.
 Demonstrating to employees how to think in line with the organisational goals, values and culture results in less need to micromanage and solve problems.
 As at each level of the organisation, reflective practices inform the solution.

 When reflective management leads, it creates a responsive culture of effective thinkers who take effective actions.
 This results in improved happiness and wellbeing, not just of the individual but of the team and wider organisation.

 Take Away Points

 Reflective practice equips a person with skills to manage personnel more effectively, as well as inform organisational development and innovative solutions.

 Reflective management reduces conflict, gaps in knowledge or data and steers away from problematic blame cultures.

-A reflective manager out performs non-reflective managers and leads through role modelling verses micromanagement.
+A reflective manager outperforms non-reflective managers and leads through role modelling as opposed to micromanagement.

-Reflective practice is an approach with a number of easy to apply techniques.
+Reflective practice is an approach with a number of techniques that are easy to apply.